 It is known as the diet that causes the body to release ketones into the bloodstream.
 Ketones are chemicals made in your liver.
 Your body naturally produces them when your body is unable to turn sugar into energy.
 Your body will use fat instead.
 Your liver will then turn fat into ketones and send them into your bloodstream.
 When you reach the state of ketosis, cells will use ketones to generate energy until we start eating carbohydrates again.

 The ketogenic diet is rich in proteins and fats.
 It typically includes plenty of meats, eggs, processed meats, sausages, cheeses, fish, nuts, butter, oils, seeds, and fibrous vegetables.
 If you do keto right, you will notice it is made up of primarily a plant based diet.
 This is why vegetarians are able to partake in this diet if done right.
+However, you still need to take a good B12 vitamin.

 What isn’t Keto?